JackyLN/marvel-api/README.md

 ## Installation

-1. Create a new file naem `.env` and copy the template from `.env.dist`
+1. Create a new file name `.env` and copy the template from `.env.dist`
 2. In `.env` file, update the Private API and Public API getting from Marvel website and update to `{Marvel_API_Private_Key}` and `{Marvel_API_Private_Key}` accordingly.
 3. In `.env` file, update {Caching_Server} with a external server which is used as a caching server.